Stellate Ganglion Blocks

 What is a Stellate Ganglion Block (SGB)?

 The Stellate Ganglion Block is also often referred to as SGB, sympathetic nerve reset, or sympathetic block.
 The procedure targets sympathetic nerve bundles in the neck – which affects the ‘fight or flight’ response and our bodies’ response to perceived danger.
-For some patients the procedure can provide significant relief from Post Traumatic Stress Disorder (PTSD) and may be helpful for some other conditions – with recent results supporting its use in reducing symptoms of anxiety.
+For some patients the procedure can provide significant relief from symptoms of Post Traumatic Stress Disorder (PTSD) and may be helpful for some other conditions – with recent results supporting its use in reducing symptoms of anxiety.

 The Procedure